Zebratic/NoSussyExe/README.md

 ## Notice
 - THE DUMPER WORKS FOR .NET ONLY!
+- If NoSussyExe requests administrator privileges, it can be because of the executable you drag & dropped can contain a bypass.
 - Currently some issues can happen with the thread suspension causing the program to run anyway <- THIS WILL BE FIXED REALLY SOON!

 ## Features